jcgruenhage/dyndnsd/README.md

 the code has been rewritten and the tool is quite different:
  - Runs as a service instead of in a cron job
  - Supports IPv6
- - Homegrown Cloudflare API client has been replaced with a library which supports multiple providers
+ - Homegrown Cloudflare API client has been replaced with hickory-dns based rfc2136 updates